Particular/docs.particular.net/monitoring/custom-checks/index.md

 Most endpoints require connectivity to local intranet or external internet.
 Some also require VPN connectivity.

-It is recommended that to periodically check that the endpoint (and its host) can indeed connect to the resources it requires.
+It is recommended to periodically check that the endpoint (and its host) can indeed connect to the resources it requires.

 #### Examples: